Traumatic brain damage & Acquired brain injury claims Solicitors

 We welcome all enquiries, whether you are already determined to go ahead with a brain injury compensation claim or would like to find out more about the process and whether you have a strong serious injury case.

 Call us on 0800 0747 644 and we will be happy to discuss the circumstances of your case.

 What are the main causes of brain injury?

 As mentioned, there are two main causes of brain damage, and it depends on whether the brain cells were directly impacted leading to physical trauma, or if they were starved of oxygen which caused them to die off.

-Traumatic brain injury is often more likely to occur in a public place, for example in a car crash, or on a construction site or other workplace where an object may fall on your head, or you may fall on to a hard surface or sharp edge.
+Traumatic brain injury is often more likely to occur in a public place, for example in a car crash, or on a construction site or other workplace where an object may have fall on your head, or you have tripped over something which was put in your way or you may fall on to a hard surface or sharp edge.

-Brain damage due to being starved of oxygen can also occur in the workplace, in the presence of fumes or smoke, but is also often linked with medical negligence, for instance if you were not given enough oxygen during an operation or other medical procedure.
+Brain damage can also occur in the workplace, in the presence of fumes or smoke, but is also often linked with medical negligence, for instance if problems occur with oxygen supply during an operation or other medical procedure.

 The symptoms and effects of brain damage can vary and are often invisible, as opposed to the physical disfigurement that can occur with head injuries.

 Some of the more visible effects of brain damage include a lack of co-ordination, seizures, or partial paralysis such as the dropped facial muscles often associated with a severe stroke.